mostafaelamin/SmartTrafficSim/README.md

 ## Overview

-**TrafficFlowGame** is a simulation that models vehicles: including cars, trucks, and ambulances (moving within a traffic environment).
+**SmartTrafficSim** is a simulation that models vehicles: including cars, trucks, and ambulances (moving within a traffic environment).
 The project emphasizes software design principles and object-oriented architecture, showcasing strong fundamentals in Java development such as:

 - Inheritance and polymorphism